PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a valid DNSKEY could not be found.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a valid DNSKEY could not be found.

 dnssec-result-bogus-invalid-denial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a valid denial of existence proof could not be found.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a valid denial of existence proof could not be found.

 dnssec-result-bogus-unable-to-get-dss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a valid DS could not be retrieved.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a valid DS could not be retrieved.

 dnssec-result-bogus-unable-to-get-dnskeys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a valid DNSKEY could not be retrieved.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a valid DNSKEY could not be retrieved.

 dnssec-result-bogus-self-signed-ds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a DS record was signed by itself.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a DS record was signed by itself.

 dnssec-result-bogus-no-rrsig
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because required RRSIG records were not present in an answer.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because required RRSIG records were not present in an answer.

 dnssec-result-bogus-no-valid-rrsig
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because only invalid RRSIG records were present in an answer.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because only invalid RRSIG records were present in an answer.

 dnssec-result-bogus-missing-negative-indication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a NODATA or NXDOMAIN answer lacked the required SOA and/or NSEC(3) records.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a NODATA or NXDOMAIN answer lacked the required SOA and/or NSEC(3) records.

 dnssec-result-bogus-signature-no-yet-valid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because the signature inception time in the RRSIG was not yet valid.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because the signature inception time in the RRSIG was not yet valid.

 dnssec-result-bogus-signature-expired
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because the signature expired time in the RRSIG was in the past.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because the signature expired time in the RRSIG was in the past.

 dnssec-result-bogus-unsupported-dnskey-algo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a DNSKEY RRset contained only unsupported DNSSEC algorithms.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a DNSKEY RRset contained only unsupported DNSSEC algorithms.

 dnssec-result-bogus-unsupported-ds-digest-type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because a DS RRset contained only unsupported digest types.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because a DS RRset contained only unsupported digest types.

 dnssec-result-bogus-no-zone-key-bit-set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because no DNSKEY with the Zone Key bit set was found.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because no DNSKEY with the Zone Key bit set was found.

 dnssec-result-bogus-revoked-dnskey
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because all DNSKEYs were revoked.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because all DNSKEYs were revoked.

 dnssec-result-bogus-invalid-dnskey-protocol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.4.2

-number of DNSSEC validations that had the Bogus state because all DNSKEYs had invalid protocols.
+number of responses sent, packet-cache hits excluded, that were in the Bogus state because all DNSKEYs had invalid protocols.

 dnssec-result-indeterminate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^